Make a Difference.

 Undergraduate Education Program Options

 GVSU's undergraduate Education programs offer a balance of the broad knowledge, thinking, and exploration found in the liberal arts, combined with extensive opportunities to interact and engage with students from Birth through 12th grade.
 As a future teacher, you will learn and practice teaching through diverse field experiences in real classrooms.
 Choose a major that ignites your passion for teaching.

-This program will prepare you to teach all subject areas in Lower Elementary (PK-3rd Grade) or Upper Elementary (3rd-6th Grade).
+This program will prepare you to teach all subject areas in Lower Elementary (PK-3rd Grade) and/or Upper Elementary (3rd-6th Grade).

-This program will prepare you to teach in grades 6th-12th in the subject areas you select.
+This program will prepare you to teach in Middle School and High School in the subject areas you select.

 This program will prepare you to teach: